Australian rules football: Rucking

 Rucking is the only specialist skill and is performed by a ruck, the term for designated players from each side to which the umpire sends the ball to commence play.
 Only a nominated ruck may contest ball-ups and throw-ins.
 They are the only player allowed within the 10 metre circle at a centre bounce.
-Functionally the role is analogous to a basketball center and as such rucks are typically the tallest player on the team.
+Functionally the role is analogous to a basketball centre and as such rucks are typically the tallest player on the team.
 Lifting teammates is not allowed so the ruck may only jump to reach the ball.
 If the ruck does not take possession of the football, it must be tapped or fisted, which is known as a hit-out.
 An effective hit-out that passes the ball to a teammate is known as a hit-out to advantage.

 Misconduct

 In the event a player breaks a rule, a free kick is awarded to the opposing team, from the location that the misconduct occurred, or the ball's current location—whichever is closer to the team's scoring zone.
 As when a mark is taken, this location is called "the mark", and the same protections regarding the space apply.

 In the event a player engages in unsportsmanlike conduct after a free kick has been awarded or a mark has been paid to the opposing team, the umpire may instead award a 50-metre penalty.
 When imposed, the field umpire will advance "the mark" an additional 50 m down the field or to the goal line, whichever is closer.
 Additional 50-metre penalties may be awarded if the behaviour continues after the initial penalty.

 The laws of the game allow umpires to send off players for egregious foul play, although this law does not apply to the AFL and is largely only used at the local level.